-For Cancun, 16+ days of rain in October is one of the highest in the region.
+For Cancun, 16+ days of rain in October is normal (and one of the highest in the region).

-Most destinations also average about three or four inches of total rain each month, although it varies based on whether it is during the dry season or the wet season.
+Most destinations also average about three or four inches of total rain each month, although it varies by season.

 Cancun receives more than eight inches on average in September and October, again among the highest in the region.

 But it is not as high as some of the rainforest destinations such as Dominica and Grenada.